Houston Water Quality at a Glance

 PFAS Chemicals

-Health Effects: Linked to reduced vaccine effectiveness, developmental effects, liver damage, thyroid disease, kidney cancer, testicular cancer, and pregnancy complications
+Health Effects: Linked to reduced vaccine effectiveness, developmental effects, liver damage, thyroid disease, kidney and testicular cancer, and pregnancy complications.

 Lead Rock deposit